Positive Quote for Today

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from Quotes.pics.
+With permission, I have extracted this picture-quote from Quotes.
 All rights reserved worldwide.

-In 2008 when I came to believe in the Bible as the inerrant Word of God, I discovered the value of Scripture memorization.
-Psalm 1:1-3 were the first verses I ever deposited in the memory bank of my mind.
-I drilled those verses into my mind with relative ease because they inspired me.
+In 2008 when I started believing in the Bible as the inerrant Word of God, I memorized Psalm 1:1-3, the first biblical verses I ever drilled into my head.
+And I drilled them with relative ease because they inspired me: the NIV version, that is.

-Over the years since 2008, I have added more Bible verses to my arsenal of memorized Scripture for use in my spiritual warfare.
-My latest addition to that arsenal is 1st Corinthians 13:4-7, those well-known verses that expound on the meaning of love.
+Over the years, I have added more biblical verses to my arsenal of memorized scriptures for use in spiritual warfare.
+My latest addition are 1st Corinthians 13:4-7 which describe the characteristics of love, emphasizing its selfless and enduring nature.

-A week ago, I substituted the word "love" in 1st Corinthians 13:4-7 with my name.
+Inspired by the 2023 Our Daily Bread devotional book, I recently substituted the word "love" with my name in 1st Corinthians 13:4-7.
 And you know what?
-The verses made more sense to me with my name in them.
-Here's how they read when I used my name:
+The verses made more sense to me when I used my name this way:

 Thuita is patient, Thuita is kind.
 He does not envy, he does not boast, he is not proud.
 He is not rude, he is not self-seeking, he is not easily angered, he keeps no record of wrongs.
 Thuita does not delight in evil but rejoices with the truth.
 He always protects, always trusts, always hopes, always perseveres.

-RECOMMENDATION: If you've enjoyed reading the above story on self-assessment, you might also enjoy another one on "Keys to Success in Business" which I wrote several years ago.
-Just click on that link in blue to dive straight into the story.
+RECOMMENDATION: If you've enjoyed reading the above self-assessment, you might also enjoy a story on "Keys to Success in Business" which I wrote five years ago.
+Just click that link in blue to dive straight into the story.

 ---------------------------------------------------------------------